Publications of John Chantry

 • The gentlemans auditor: or a new and easie method for keeping accompts of gentlemens estates as well in relation to their layings-out, as comingsin: With the manner of Anditing and Stating the Accompts of their Cashiers, Stewards, Bailiffs, Rent-Gatherers, and other Servants, through whose Hands any part of their Estate does pass: And transposing them to a Ledger kept after the Italian manner; whereby may at any time be seen what they save or spend, get or lose to a Farthing.
 Being a Work very useful, both for Gentlemen themselves, and also their Secretaries, Bailiffs, Rent-Gatherers, &c.
 By T. R. London: printed for Jno.
 Chantry, at the Sign of Lincolns Inn Square, at Lincolns-Inn Back Gate: J. Phillips, next the Fleece-Tavern in Cornhill; and B. Bragg in Paternoster-Row, 1707.
 ESTC No. T110246.
 Grub Street ID 162786.

 • French Gentleman..
 An agreeable criticism, of the city of Paris and the French; giving an account of their present state and condition: ...
 Being a translation of an Italian letter, written lately from Paris, by a Sicilian, to a friend of his at Amsterdam.
 With further remarks upon the French, their preachers, authors, &c.
 By a French gentleman.
+The third edition corrected..
 London: printed for J. Chantry, J. Phillips, and B. Bragg, 1708.
 ESTC No. N28822.
 Grub Street ID 18023.